addrummond/ibex/docs/manual.md

 # Basic concepts

 An Ibex experiment is essentially a sequence of _items_.
 Each item is itself a sequence of _entities_.
 To give a concrete example, each item in a self-paced reading experiment might consist of two entities: an entity providing a sentence for the subject to step through word by word, followed by an entity posing a comprehension question.
 Some other items and entities would also be present under most circumstances.
 For example, there would probably be a "separator" entity between each sentence/question pair in order to provide a pause between sentences.
-Schematically, the sequence of items would be as follows (the Wiki insists on displaying this in pretty colors):
+Schematically, the sequence of items would be as follows:

 ```
     ITEM 1: